Orange Judd: Education and early career

 In 1853 he was made editor of the American Agriculturist (sometimes referred to as the American Agriculturalist), then run by its founders, Anthony B. Allen and his brother Richard L. Allen.
 He became owner and publisher in 1856.
 In 1856 Judd moved to Flushing, New York where he lived until 1871.
 Judd championed the idea of clear and concise writing in journals, and was able to turn a paper of scientific jargon into something any literate farmer was able to understand.
 Editors would obtain scientific material from colleges and would evaluate it and make it accessible for their readers.
 He was also one of the first people to practically apply opinion polls—sending out questionnaires on crop reports to his subscribers between May and September and publishing the results in the American Agriculturist.
 His success helped make American Agriculturist into one of the leading agricultural journals in the nation, going from a circulation 1,000 in 1856, to over 100,000 in 1864.
 However the paper was hard hit by the depression of 1873, and was failing by 1879.
 He would stay there until 1881, alongside being the agricultural editor of the New York Times from 1855 to 1863.
 He started an Illinois company in Chicago, referred to as both Orange Judd and Company and the Orange Judd Company over the years, and a New York company in New York City called the Orange Judd Publishing Company.
 The firms focused on publishing agricultural and scientific books, as well as Hearth and Home from 1870 to 1873.
+Orange Judd and Company/New York published several novels by Edward Eggleston, including The Hoosier Schoolmaster, one of the first post-Civil War novels to include regional dialect.